 ATG operates the renovated Lyric Theatre, home to the acclaimed Tony Award winner Harry Potter and the Cursed Child

-, and the oldest theater on Broadway, the beautifully restored Hudson Theatre.
-ATG manages and operates the Saenger and Mahalia Jackson theaters in New Orleans; the Majestic and Empire theaters in San Antonio; the Smart Financial Centre in Sugar Land, Texas; the magnificent Kings Theatre in Brooklyn; and the wonderfully refurbished Emerson Colonial Theatre in Boston, which re-opened in the summer of 2018 with the critically-acclaimed world premiere of Moulin Rouge!
+, and the oldest theater on Broadway, the Hudson Theatre.
+ATG manages and operates the Saenger and Mahalia Jackson theaters in New Orleans; the Majestic and Empire theaters in San Antonio; the Smart Financial Centre in Sugar Land, Texas; the Kings Theatre in Brooklyn; and the recently refurbished Emerson Colonial Theatre in Boston, which re-opened in the summer of 2018 with the critically-acclaimed world premiere of Moulin Rouge!
 The Musical.

 ATG also operates San Francisco’s Curran Theatre, where the West Coast premiere of Harry Potter and the Cursed Child